modular/modular/KGEN/docs/MojoProgrammingManual.md

 ### “Borrowed” Argument Convention

-Now that we know how by-reference argument passing works, you may wonder how by-value argument passing works and how that interacts with the `__copy__` method which implements copy constructors.
+Now that we know how by-reference argument passing works, you may wonder how by-value argument passing works and how that interacts with the `__copyinit__` method which implements copy constructors.
 In Mojo, the default convention for passing arguments to functions is to pass with the “borrowed” argument convention.
 You can spell this out explicitly if you’d like:

 ```mojo